zeroc-ice/ice/swift/README.md

 The [Ice framework] provides everything you need to build networked applications, including RPC, pub/sub, server deployment, and more.

-Ice for Swift is the swift implementation of Ice.
+Ice for Swift is the swift implementation of the Ice framework.

 ## Sample Code